aliyun/terraform-provider-alibabacloudstack/website/docs/r/network_interface_attachment.html.markdown

 ---
 subcategory: "ECS"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_network_interface_attachment"
+page_title: "Alibabacloudstack: alibabacloudstack_network_interface_attachment"
-sidebar_current: "docs-apsarastack-resource-network-interface-attachment"
+sidebar_current: "docs-alibabacloudstack-resource-network-interface-attachment"
 description: |-
-  Provides an apsarastack ECS Elastic Network Interface Attachment as a resource to attach ENI to or detach ENI from ECS Instances.
+  Provides an alibabacloudstack ECS Elastic Network Interface Attachment as a resource to attach ENI to or detach ENI from ECS Instances.
 ---

-# apsarastack\_network\_interface\_attachment
+# alibabacloudstack\_network\_interface\_attachment

-Provides an apsarastack ECS Elastic Network Interface Attachment as a resource to attach ENI to or detach ENI from ECS Instances.
+Provides an alibabacloudstack ECS Elastic Network Interface Attachment as a resource to attach ENI to or detach ENI from ECS Instances.

 ## Example Usage